 (1) Voting shall be either by ordinary or by secret ballot.
 Voting shall be by secret ballot if Congregational Council demands this, or if the meeting so decides.

-(2) Pastors are elected in terms of section 47, Congregational Council members in terms of the Rules of Procedure on Election of Congregational Councillors and Synod members in terms of the Rules of Procedure on Election of Synod Members.
+(2) Pastors are elected in terms of Section 47, Congregational Council members in terms of the Rules for the Election of Congregational Council Members and Synod members in terms of the Rules for the Election of Synod Members.
 The elections shall take place by secret ballot.
-The election may be by ordinary ballot if only one nomination has been received and no objection is raised.
+The election of a Pastor may be by ordinary ballot if only one nomination has been received and no objection is raised.

 (3) Committee members are, in general, elected by a show of hands unless the General Meeting decides otherwise.